 Academic life loses its strict structure after high school, and the classroom can only go so far.
 Apart from course selection and research efforts, undergraduate life can feel largely divided.
-At first glance, learning and socialization appear tied to buildings- libraries, dormitories, sports stadiums, science departments, and so on.
-College is ripe for personalization and some universities offer strong reasons to commit on a college decision.
+At first glance, learning and socialization appear tied to buildings: libraries, dormitories, sports stadiums, science departments, and so on.
+College is ripe for personalization, however.
+And some universities offer strong reasons to commit on a college decision.
+Academic support for students is a major factor to explore.

 The search for extracurricular fit is a bit different from high school endeavors but potentially more rewarding.
 For example, computer programming has its applications in the classroom and on the millions of electronic devices via software, apps, and so on.
 One way to test skills is to participate in hackathons, marathon coding sessions that target specific problems.
 These are great ways to test the viability of personal projects and add to your personal portfolio, important for demonstrating capabilities to anyone on the other side of the interview table.
 Sometimes these events connect with employers to provide networking opportunities.